mikwielgus/topola/INSTALL.md

     cargo test --no-default-features

 Of course, you can enable contracts for any build target.
-For example, the following command will build the Egui port with contracts enabled:
+For example, the following command will build the Egui application with debug profile and contracts enabled:

     cargo build --features egui --bin topola-egui --no-default-features